LG UltraGear QHD 34-Inch Curved Gaming Monitor

 • Dynamic Action Sync helps reduce input lag to help you respond to on-screen action quickly.
 Black Stabilizer dynamically brightens dark scenes to help you find enemies in the dark.
 Enhance your accuracy in firefights with the Crosshair feature

-CHEAPEST OFFERS
+LOWEST OFFERS

 Product Information